Frank M. Conaway Jr.: Economy and budget

 During the 2007 legislative session, Conaway was one of two Democratic state delegates to vote against a bill cutting $500 million from the state budget.

 In 2014, Conaway voted for a bill to raise the state's minimum wage to $10.10 by 2017.

 Gun policy

 During the 2013 legislative session, Conaway voted for the Firearm Safety Act, a bill that placed restrictions on firearm purchases and magazine capacity in semi-automatic rifles.

+Immigration

+During the 2026 legislative session, Conaway was the only Democrat to vote against a bill to prohibit counties from entering into 287(g) program agreements with U.S. Immigration and Customs Enforcement, arguing that the state is below the U.S. Department of Homeland Security.
+He was also the only Democrat to vote against bills to set minimum safety standards for private immigration detention centers and to prohibit approval of privately run immigration detention centers in areas that are not zoned for the use.
+In June 2026, Conaway defended his votes against these bills, saying that he doesn't "think this lack of cooperation with federal authorities is correct.
+I think it's bordering on sedition, being vocal about 'We're going against the Trump administration'".

 Social issues

 During the 2012 legislative session, Conaway voted for the Civil Marriage Protection Act, which legalized same-sex marriage in Maryland.

 Taxes

 During the 2013 legislative session, Conaway voted for a bill to index the state's fuel taxes to inflation to pay for state transportation projects.

 Personal life

 Conaway was married to his wife, Latesa Elaine Thomas, and had three children—Frank III, Kelly, and Lacynda—prior to their divorce in 2006.
 In 2003, Thomas obtained a domestic violence protective order against Conaway, stating in court documents that he had "threatened to kill" her and had "pushed her face through a back door window".

 According to court documents obtained by the Baltimore City Paper, Conaway has bipolar disorder, for which he has been taking medication.